Front-end Tutorials

 💡 Syntax

-The syntax for the abs() function is as follows:
+The syntax of the abs() function is straightforward, requiring just a single numeric argument:

 Syntax